 Veggies are optional, but tasty.
 They add flavor, and the classic mirepoix blend of carrots, onions, and celery is always a welcome addition.
 Herbs work well, too.
 I’m partial to thyme, bay leaf, and whole peppercorns, with maybe a sprig or two of rosemary added.
 If you’re doing herbs and veggies, add them toward the end of cooking, especially if you’re doing a marathon two-day stock making session.

 Divining the nutritional details of traditional foods like bone stock and bone marrow is difficult, if not impossible altogether.
 We know stock contains gelatin, calcium, phosphate, magnesium, glucosamine, chondroitin, and other trace minerals, but what are the numbers?
 We’re a numbers generation; we expect to have accurate info at the tips of our fingers at all times, but that’s unrealistic.
 Bone composition isn’t set in stone.
 What the animal ate, how it lived, where it lived, the mineral content of whatever it ate, the nutrient density of whatever it ate – these all factor into the composition and content of the bones, joints, and cartilage.
 The nutrition facts of commercial bone meal marketed as a calcium supplement gives us a general idea of the mineral content (900 mg calcium, 360 mg phosphorus, 9 mg magnesium per serving) of bone stock.
 That stuff comes from powdered “cattle raised in the United States,” which undoubtedly means corn-fed, nutritionally-deficient cows.
 We don’t know exactly how an animal’s diet affects its bone composition, but we know that it matters.
 Diet plays a huge role in everything, and I’d bet that grass-fed (again, as always) results in better, more nutritious stock.
 Regardless of the numbers, bone stock is good for you, damn good, and being somewhat in the dark about the precise nutrient count shouldn’t dissuade you from making and using your own bone stock on a regular basis.
+(If you don’t have access to bones from animals raised in the conditions you’d prefer—or you want backup broth for when you can’t make your own, you can find good stock available online.)

 Even if you don’t (or are unable to) seek out bones specifically for cooking, you’ll end up with plenty as leftovers.
 In fact, I’d suggest opting for whole animals or bone-in segments; the meat tastes better, it stays fresher longer, and you get some cooking bones when it’s all done.
 When you roast a chicken, you’ve got an entire skeleton to work with.
 When you cook a bone-in leg of lamb on the barbecue, you’ve got a big femur left over.
 What does a skinless breast offer after it’s been eaten, or an endless parade of steaks?
 I love a good steak as much as the next man, but a Primal eater shouldn’t live on muscle meat alone.
 I highly recommend giving homemade stock a try.
 If you eat animals, you should have access to their bones, and you should never throw those bones away.